x Lanik Septic Service

 • Wet patches or pooling water near the drain field

-• Strong sewage smells inside or outside
+• Strong sewage smells inside or outside the property

 The Big 5 Causes (Why D-Boxes Stop Distributing Evenly)